wgong/Databricks-Apache-Spark-2X-Certified-Developer/sampleQuestions.md

 8. With cache(), you use only the default storage level MEMORY_ONLY

-9. partitions , shuffal partitons, default parallelism
+9. partitions , shuffle partitons, default parallelism

 10. persist()